Macintosh001/EECS-3311-final-project/docs/log.md

-Friday, January 27th
+# Friday, January 27th

-Team
+## Team
 - Team meeting to plan out the UML for iteration 1.
 - A simple design following the application/display/logic/persistence/objects pattern discussed in class was used.

-Saturday, January 28th
+# Saturday, January 28th

-Aaron
+## Aaron
 - Added some dependencies to the build.gradle file for javafx.
 Considering using javafx to handle the UI provided it has some advantage over java.swing

-Monday, January 30th
+# Monday, January 30th

-Aaron
+## Aaron
 - Decided along with Behzad to go with java.swing to implement the UI functionality.
 Was able to render a simple Table that will display the inventory.
 At this point I decided to implement the UI in one big class in order to have an MVP ready for delivery, however I am researching what patterns I may use to better separate the UI code to promote maintainability and extensability for future iterations.

-Wednesday, February 1st
+# Wednesday, February 1st

-William
+## William
 - Began work on the business logic class based on the current design.

-Aaron
+## Aaron
 - Tweaked the Display class to utilize the stub

-Sunday, February 5th
+# Sunday, February 5th

-Aaron
+## Aaron
 - Added buttons (add and remove) to the Table and changed the Display class to interact with the ILogic interface rather than the concrete logic classes.
-Also added dialog box pop up when the buttons were clicked
+- Also added dialog box pop up when the buttons were clicked

+## William
+- Added the ILogic interface that can be used by the display, and finished implementing the nessecary business logic up to this point.

-Monday, February 6th
+# Monday, February 6th

-Aaron
+## Aaron
 - Add and remove buttons now are fully functional

+# Wednesday, February 8th

+## William
+- Added input validation to the feature that adds a new product to the database.